Jean O'Hara: Hawaii

 After the attack on Pearl Harbor, people were fearful of further bombings.
 People were keen to sell their property and O'Hara bought up several properties which subsequently made her very wealthy.
 Immediately after the attack, many of the brothels were turned over to quarters for the wounded.
 With the brothels occupied and the authorities distracted, the prostitutes started working outside the district.
 O'Hara started working from the luxury Moana Hotel with two other women.
 Following complaints about noise, O'Hara was arrested.
 As the military had now taken control of the red-light district and prostitution, she was tried by a military court and sentenced to 6 months.

 On her release she returned to her brothel. which was on Hotel Street.
 By this time the military had set a fixed price for prostitute's services.
 O'Hara is credited with inventing the "bull pen" system where a single prostitute would work three rooms in rotation: In one room a man would be undressing, in a second room the prostitute would be having sex, and in the third room the man would be dressing.
 With price controls circumventing the laws of supply and demand, O'Hara's system sped up the process and allowed each prostitute to see many more 'johns' every day.

 In 1944 O'Hara was charged with trying to murder the husband of a fellow prostitute.
 The trial attracted much publicity and the jury only took 5 minutes to acquit O'Hara.
 After the trial she quit the sex industry.

 After martial law ended in 1944, partly because of O'Hara's notoriety, the red-light district was shut down.

 In 1944, O'Hara's published her memoirs as My Life as a Honolulu Prostitute.
 The book was later re-published under the title Honolulu Harlot.
 The 1956 Jane Russell film, The Revolt of Mamie Stover was based on O'Hara's life in Honolulu (Mamie Stover was an alias O'Hara used).

-O'Hara had married a 'local boy' named Noriger.
+O'Hara had married a 'local boy' named Norager.
 Years later she tried to kill him in San Francisco by ramming him against a tree with her car.
 O'Hara died in 1973.